sanjanachin/polygraph/README.md

 8. Add your [openAI key](https://beta.openai.com/account/api-keys) and [MongoDB username + password](https://www.mongodb.com/docs/cloud-manager/tutorial/enable-mongodbcr-authentication-for-group/) to the newly created `.env` and `pytest.ini` files

-## To run the app:
+### Starting the Flask Application
+1. Make sure you have cloned and are running the [polygraph backend](https://github.com/sanjanachin/polygraph)

+2. Run the app locally using the following command:
    ```bash
    $ flask run
    ```

-##  To run the tests:
+### Testing
+Test suites can be run from the command line with the following command:
    ```bash
    $ pytest
    ```

-In order to use the app with the UI, the UI must be running as well.
-You can find the instructions to run it [here](https://github.com/sanjanachin/polygraph-ui).
+This will run all test suites within the tests/ directory